Manishearth/manishearth.github.io/source/drafts/fontsize.md

 (Perhaps less fun when I have to implement them 😂)

-_Thanks to mystor and mgattozzi for reviewing drafts of this post_
+_Thanks to mystor, mgattozzi, bstrie, and projektir for reviewing drafts of this post_